GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/README.md

 * PaLM embeddings model: In case you chose PaLM embeddings, which model do you want to use?
 Note that this will be ignored if you chose Universal Sentence Encoder.

+* Google AI API Key: If you have selected Gemini as your provider, then this parameter is required.

 * Distance measure type: The distance measure used in nearest neighbor search.
 The default is dot product.
 [Read more about distance measures here](https://cloud.google.com/vertex-ai/docs/matching-engine/configuring-indexes#distance-measure-type).

 * Algorithm config: The configuration with regard to the algorithms used for efficient search.
 [Read more about algorithm config here](https://cloud.google.com/vertex-ai/docs/matching-engine/configuring-indexes#tree-ah-config).